ajskateboarder/ajskateboarder.github.io/README.md

 ## Blogs

 Most of these involve breaking down a personal project and providing general insight.
+It can also just be for giggles.

 ### [Attempts to make a Python templating system that isn't bad](/xpy)